beginning of content

 Key facts

-• Losing a baby at any stage of pregnancy can be devastating and it's important to give yourself time to grieve.
+• Losing a baby at any stage of pregnancy can be very challenging.

-• Everyone reacts differently to pregnancy loss — it's normal to feel a wide range of emotions, such as shock, anger, sadness, guilt or relief.
+• Different people react differently to pregnancy loss — you may feel a wide range of emotions, such as shock, anger, sadness, guilt or relief.

 • Pregnancy loss may affect your relationship with your partner.

-• Seek counselling and support if you feel overwhelmed or your sadness doesn't fade with time.
+• Seek counselling or support if you feel overwhelmed or your grief doesn't ease over time.

 Feelings you might have